MiikaMatias/tsoha/README.md

 # Message board project

 ## Introduction
 This project will contain a flask coded image-based messageboard application that will be deployed to a kubernetes cluster.
 It will implement a rudimentary CI/CD pipeline using Jenkins.
-The project will be accessible through a hosting service (not yet decided).
+The project will be deployed through AWS.

 ## Requirements
 There are certain primary requirements in the project: